aadams149/Reflecting-Pool/README.md

 1. Process journals where you mention songs
 2. Ingest to RAG (option 4)
 3. Launch dashboard (option 7)
-4. Scroll to the "🎵 Music Mentioned" section
+4. Open the **🎵 Music** tab

+### "I want to customize how the dashboard looks"
+1. Launch dashboard (option 7)
+2. Open the **🎨 Appearance** tab
+3. Pick a preset or dial in your own fonts, colours, and spacing

 ### "I just want to automatically process new photos"
 1. Set up folder watcher (option 3)
 2. Point it to your iPhone sync folder
-3. Let it run in the background
-4. New photos are processed automatically
+3. Let it run in the background — new photos are processed automatically

 ---